omnypay/omnypay-sdk-android/README.md

 # Installation
 ## Gradle dependency
-Currently Omnypay does not support Gradle but committed to provide it shortly.
+Currently OmnyPay does not support Gradle but committed to provide it shortly.
 Please visit the site again on availability of Gradle dependency.
 For those developers who have signed up for developer account already, an email notification about availability will be sent.

 ## Manually
 Until we support Gradle installation, you can integrate OmnyPay into your project manually.